 After reading about how loveMONEY helped someone in a similar situation and due to being ‘extremely disappointed’ in Santander’s handling of the case, Harry’s son got in touch.

-I contacted Santander outlining the issues with the investigations, how it could have been handled better, for example warning that he could be sending money to a scammer, and stressing that Harry did his best when targeted by such a sophisticated scam.
+I contacted Santander outlining the issues with the investigations and how it could have been handled better, for example warning that he could be sending money to a scammer and stressing that Harry did his best when targeted by such a sophisticated scam.

 After investigating what happened, Santander offered a full refund.